-Businesses that exercise any of the incentives in this act must file an annual report with the Department of Revenue by March 31 following the year they use the B&O reduced rate or credit, or full taxes will be immediately due and payable.
-The report must include employment, wage, and employer-provided health and retirement benefit information for full-time, part-time, and temporary positions.
-The reports will not be confidential and will be made public upon request.
-The first report by a business shall include the same types of employment, wage, and benefit information for the 12 months prior to the business's first use of the incentives.
+Businesses that exercise any of the incentives in this bill must file an annual report with the Department of Revenue (DOR) by March 31 following the year they use the B&O reduced rate or credit, or full taxes will be immediately due and payable.
+The report shall include employment, wage, and employer-provided health and retirement benefit information for full-time, part-time, and temporary positions.
+The reports will not be confidential, and will be made public upon request.
+The first report by a business shall include the same types of employment, wage, and benefit information for the twelve months prior to the business's first use of the incentives.

-The Senate and House fiscal committee legislative staff shall report by November 1, 2010, and again by November 1, 2023, on the effectiveness of the incentives in keeping Washington competitive and on criteria to determine whether to extend the incentives or not.
+In addition to business annual reports to DOR, the Senate and House fiscal committee legislative staff shall report by November 1, 2010, and again by November 1, 2023, on the effectiveness of the incentives in keeping Washington competitive and on criteria to determine whether to extend the incentives or not.
 Information used to measure effectiveness shall include: job retention, net jobs created for Washington residents, company growth, economic diversity, and cluster dynamics.